chaimass6/muscly/README.md

 # muscly
-a simple music data thing
+A simple music data thing
+This is a robust implementation for a Spotify Web API integration that retrieves genres, playlists, and tracks and displays song details.